tothantonio/pathfinding-visualizer/README.md

 })
 ```
 `App.tsx` is the main application component.
-It wraps the application in the `PathFindingProvider` and `TileProvider` context
+It wraps the application in the `PathFindingProvider` and `TileProvider` and `SpeedProvider` context

 `PathFindingContext.tsx` defines `PathFindingContext` and `PathFindingProvider`
 Manages states for the pathfinding algorithm, maze type, grid and visualization status.